Compass-All/TATOO/README.md

 ### patch the AFL
     patch -p1 < AFL.patch

 ### Compile tagger
     $ cd tagging
     $ make

 ### Compile configurer
     $ cd config/{the configurer}
     $ make

 ### Analyze the binary file
-Since angr didn't support riscv64 at the time of riscv, we used idapro to analyze it.
+Since angr didn't support riscv64 when we do the experiment, we used idapro to analyze it.

     open file afl1. run readelfinstru.py in ida open file bare2. run readelfnoinstru.py  in ida